Why route days break before the first job starts

 Missing context

-Access, parking, pets, or equipment notes change how long a stop really takes.
+Access, parking, pets, equipment, or prep notes change how long the stop really takes.

 4